Sihasapa

 The Sihásapa lived in the western Dakotas on the Great Plains, and consequently are among the Plains Indians.
 Their official residence today is the Standing Rock Reservation in North and South Dakota and the Cheyenne River Reservation in South Dakota, home also to the Itazipco (No Bows), the Minneconjou (People Who Live Near Water) and Oohenumpa (Two Kettle), all bands of the Lakota.

-Bands
+Historic Sihásapa thiyóšpaye or Bands

 In 1880, John Grass provided a list of the bands (tiyóšpaye) of the Sihasapa: